 Can I log in using my departmental email address? e.g. firstname.lastname@example.org

-No, Office 365 Service Accounts can not log-in to UW Madison Box.
-See Office 365 - Applications that Office 365 service accounts can access using NetID login for the list of services that support O365 Service Account access.
+No, Microsoft 365 Service Accounts can not log-in to UW Madison Box.
+See Microsoft 365 - Applications that Microsoft 365 service accounts can access using NetID login for the list of services that support O365 Service Account access.